Mission & Vision

 Key to the Program:

-Our Educational Life Skills Program offers hands on experience such as meal planning and preparation for a family, Birthing and Parenting, budgeting and many other hands on skills for independent living and appropriate parenting.
+Our Educational Life Skills Program offers hands on experience such as meal planning and preparation for a family, birthing and parenting, budgeting and many other skills for independent living and appropriate parenting.
 These skill-building opportunities allow Saint Child young women to enhance current and build new skills that will support their future success as they transition to independence.